concept-not-found/patcom/README.md

 ## Contributions welcome
 The following is a non-exhaustive list of features which could be implemented in the feature
 - more unit testing
+- better documentation
+  - executable examples
+- test that extract and execute samples out of documentation
 - richer set of matchers
   - as this library exports modules, the size of the npm package does not matter if consumed by a tree shaking bundler. this means matchers of any size will be accepted as long as all matchers can be organized well as a cohesive set
   - [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) matcher